What Is Honey?

 If your honey has crystallized, put the bottle in a bowl of hot (not boiling) water to soften.
 Don't microwave honey, as that can make it taste unpleasant.

 Although it is not a rich source of nutrients, some people regard honey as a health food.
 There is little or no evidence for many common claims about honey, but research supports some of the following:

 Honey contains antioxidants, which can protect the body from inflammation.
 Inflammation can lead to a variety of health issues, including heart disease, cancer, and autoimmune disorders.
-One study discovered that antioxidants in buckwheat honey were detectable in blood plasma, showing that eating honey could enhance antioxidant activity in the body.
+One study showed that antioxidants in buckwheat honey were detectable in blood plasma, showing that eating honey could enhance antioxidant activity in the body.

-Cough Relief for Children
+Cough relief for children

-Health authorities do not recommend over-the-counter medications to treat young children’s coughs and colds.
+Health authorities do not recommend over-the-counter medications to treat young children's coughs and colds.
 Some parents may look for natural remedies.
-In one study, two teaspoons of honey relieved children’s nighttime cough and allowed them to sleep.
+In one study, 2 teaspoons of honey relieved children's nighttime cough and allowed them to sleep.
 However, doctors do not recommend this practice for children less than a year old.

 Honey is a safe food for most people, but not for all.
 Here are some potential risks of eating honey, including raw honey:

-Botulism in Infants
+Botulism in infants